 There can be a few more steps to the process, but for the most part it’s fairly straight forward after you’ve built all the necessary

 _includes.
 What made this process appealing to me over Wordpress or another CMS was — total control.
-I can set how I want the folder & file structures to look like, how the pages are constructed, use Grunt and other build scripts to optimize everything, etc etc etc. Sure it’s possible to do all this in a CMS, but sometimes it’s not as transparent and obvious and you often have to strip out a bunch of code bloat.
+I can set how I want the folder structure to look like, how the pages are constructed, use Grunt and other build scripts to optimize everything, etc etc etc. Sure it’s possible to do all this in a CMS, but sometimes it’s not as transparent and obvious and you often have to strip out a bunch of code bloat.

 I will say this about using Jekyll — it’s not for everyone.
 I had to get my hands dirty and figure out (or research) ways of creating XML sitemaps, RSS/Atom feeds, including social media buttons on article pages, and numerous other things Wordpress powered sites take for granted.
 But if you ask me, digging into those details and crafting something from scratch was way more rewarding than installing a plugin to do it for you.